Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 (Sailing September 22, 2021)

 Journey back to the days when European settlers first arrived in America and seafarers traversed the waters off our northeastern shores.
 Follow in their footsteps and take in all the rich history and culture that Cape Cod and this region have to offer.
 Spend your first day in Boston, New England’s largest city and enjoy a welcome dinner with your fellow travelers.
-Travel south to Cape Cod where along the way you’ll visit a family run cranberry bog farm and learn all about the growing and unique collecting methods of this holiday staple.
-In Plymouth, you’ll not only stop at the famous Plymouth Rock but also board a lobsterman’s boat to get a hands-on approach to how New England’s signature seafood favorite is harvested from the bay.
 Those daring may roll up their sleeves and help haul in a lobster trap themselves!
 You will drive down the historic and scenic route 6A, the Old King’s Highway, to get a view of the Cape Cod lighthouse and visit the Cape Cod National Seashore Visitor’s Center at “Land’s End,” Provincetown.
 Embark on a whale-watching excursion to try and spot Humpbacks in this popular whale feeding location.
 No trip to Cape Cod would be complete without spending a day touring the affluent summer colony of Martha’s Vineyard.
 With its brightly painted cottages with gingerbread trim, this island day trip acts as the icing on the cake to your Cape Cod experience.
 On the last night, you will get to celebrate the journey at a farewell lobster dinner.
+Before returning to Boston you will visit an active cranberry bog farm and learn all about the growing and unique collecting methods of this holiday staple.
 Then, set sail on the Celebrity Summit for 12 nights enjoying charming ports in Maine, Nova Scotia, Prince Edward Island, and an overnight in Quebec City.
 This nostalgic Journey will take you back to America’s colonial past.
 Through the fresh seafood you will taste, the history you will learn and simply enjoying the crisp, salty sea air, you are sure to come back feeling enriched and recharged.

 Visits: Celebrity Cruises, Celebrity Summit, Halifax, Portland, Maine, Sydney, Charlottetown, Boston, Cape Cod, Martha’s Vineyard, Nova Scotia, Quebec City, Canada, Prince Edward Island